Ideals in $L(L_1)$: Introduction

 We now describe without proof a somewhat less elementary example where different ideals have the same closure.
 Let $U:\ell_1 \to L_1$ be an injective operator that maps the unit vector basis for $\ell_1$ onto the Rademacher functions.
 Several months before completing the research herein, we proved that $\overline{{\mathcal I}_U(L_1)}$ is an ideal different from the four previously known ones.
 It was natural then to look at the ideals ${\mathcal I}_{U_p}(L_1)$, $1<p<2$, where $U_p:\ell_1 \to L_1$ is an injective operator that maps the unit vector basis for $\ell_1$ onto an IID sequence of symmetric $p$--stable random variables.
 These ideals are all distinct, but it turned out that for all $p$ we have $\overline{{\mathcal I}_{U_p}(L_1)} = \overline{{\mathcal I}_U(L_1)}$.

 It is convenient to break ideals in $L(X)$ into two classes.
 An ideal in $L(X)$ is {\sl small} if it is contained in the strictly singular operators; otherwise it is called {\sl large}.
-Thus, in particular, ${\mathcal I}_U(X)$ is small if $U$ is strictly singular, and ${\mathcal I}_U(X)$ is large if $U:Y\to Z$ maps an isomorph of an infinite dimensional complemented subspace of $X$ onto a complemented subspace of $Z$; for example, $U=I_Y$ for some complemented subspace $Y$ of $X$.
+The space $L(L_1)$ is unusual in that every large closed ideal contains the the ideal of strictly singular operators, which in every space is the largest small ideal.
+In fact, the ideal in $L(L_1)$ of operators that factor through $\ell_1$ is the smallest large ideal and contains the ideal of strictly singular operators.
+Obviously ${\mathcal I}_U(X)$ is small if $U$ is strictly singular, and ${\mathcal I}_U(X)$ is large if $U:Y\to Z$ maps an isomorph of an infinite dimensional complemented subspace of $X$ onto a complemented subspace of $Z$; for example, $U=I_Y$ for some complemented subspace $Y$ of $X$.
 The first condition is not necessary for smallness.
 Indeed, if $Z=\ell_q$ for some $ 2<q<\infty$, then every operator from $\ell_q $ into $L_1$ is compact \cite{ros2}, so ${\mathcal I}_{I_Z}(L_1)$ is small although $I_Z$ is not strictly singular.
 Similarly, the second condition is not necessary for largeness.
 Consider, for example, $X = C[0,1] \oplus \ell_2$.
 Let $T$ be an isometric embedding of $\ell_2$ into $C[0,1]$ and define $U:X\to X$ by $U(x,y) := (Ty,0)$.
 Certainly $U$ is not strictly singular, but for any infinite dimensional subspace $Y$ of $X$, $UY$ is not complemented in $X$.
-Indeed, $U$ is weakly compact, but no infinite dimensional reflexive subspace of $C[0,1]$ is complemented because $C[0,1]$ has the Dunford--Pettis property \cite[Theorm 5.4.6]{albiackalton}.
+Indeed, $U$ is weakly compact, but no infinite dimensional reflexive subspace of $C[0,1]$ is complemented because $C[0,1]$ has the Dunford--Pettis property \cite[Theorem 5.4.6]{albiackalton}.
 A more striking example was given by Astashkin, Hern\'andez, and Semenov \cite{ahs}.
 Fix $0<\lambda <1/2$ and let $J$ be the formal identity operator from $L \log^\lambda L(0,1)$ into $L_1(0,1)$.
 This operator is an isomorphism on the closed span of the Rademacher functions, but Astashkin, Hern\'andez, and Semenov \cite{ahs} proved that $J$ is not an isomorphism on any infinite dimensional complemented subspace of $L \log ^\lambda L$.
 Let $X:= L_1 \oplus L \log^\lambda L$ and define $U: X \to X$ by $U(x,y) = (Jy,0)$.
-Then $U$ is not strictly singulur but also is not an isomorphism when restricted to any infinite dimensional complemented subspace of $X$.
+Then $U$ is not strictly singular but also is not an isomorphism when restricted to any infinite dimensional complemented subspace of $X$.